QR code linking to mobile-ssh.github.io

 Session history and active-session recovery help you return to current work after app switches, screen lock, or Android activity recreation.

-Mobile SSH on a 10-inch Android tablet showing four live SSH terminal panes side by side.
+Mobile SSH on a phone showing two live SSH terminal sessions in a side-by-side split view.

 Mobile SSH file transfer screen on a phone with local and remote file panes.